solid/specification/CONTRIBUTING.md

 ## Creating a pull request

-When you're finished with the changes, create a pull request, also known as a PR.
+When you're finished with the changes to documents that are maintained in this repository, create a pull request, also known as a PR.

 * Include atomic commits, small PRs: "one concern, one PR".
 * In the PR comment, provide as much context and evidence to help reviewers